MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/azure-cost-management.md

 * The Azure Cost Management connector uses OAuth 2.0 for authentication with Azure and identifies users who are going to use the connector.
 Tokens generated in this process are valid for a specific period.
 Power BI preserves the token for the next login.
 OAuth 2.0, is a standard for the process that goes on behind the scenes to ensure the secure handling of these permissions.
 To connect, you must use an [Enterprise Administrator](/azure/billing/billing-understand-ea-roles) account for Enterprise Agreements, or have [appropriate permissions](/microsoft-365/commerce/billing-and-payments/manage-billing-profiles) at the billing account or billing profile levels for Microsoft Customer Agreements.

-* Data row requests exceeding one million rows is not supported by Power BI.
-Instead, you can try using the export feature described in [create and manage exported data in Azure Cost Management](/azure/cost-management-billing/costs/tutorial-export-acm-data).
+* Data row requests exceeding one million rows aren't supported by Power BI.
+Instead, you can try using the export feature described in [create and manage exported data in Cost Management](/azure/cost-management-billing/costs/tutorial-export-acm-data).

 * The Azure Cost Management data connector doesn't work with Office 365 GCC customer accounts.